GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   # Update "skaffold.yaml" in the current folder to version "skaffold/v1"
   skaffold fix --version skaffold/v1

+  # Update "skaffold.yaml" in the current folder in-place
+  skaffold fix --overwrite

+  # Update "skaffold.yaml" and write the output to a new file
+  skaffold fix --output skaffold.new.yaml

 Options:
-  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules -o, --output='': File to write the changed config (instead of standard output)
       --overwrite=false: Overwrite original config with fixed config --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --sync-remote-cache='missing': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.